Why do gifted students need their own programme?

 What makes Pakiki Kids unique?

-Pakiki Kids relies on the proven expertise of the New Zealand Centre for Gifted Education (formerly Gifted Kids), which began providing services to gifted students in low-decile New Zealand schools more than ten years ago and has grown to transform the lives of thousands of gifted students from Invercargill to Dargaville.
-The NZCGE curriculum is based on extensive research and practical experience in best-practice teaching for gifted students.
+Pakiki Kids utilises the expertise of the New Zealand Centre for Gifted Education.
+The NZCGE curriculum which is taught at Pakiki Kids is based on extensive research and practical experience in best-practice teaching for gifted students.

 Pakiki Kids is community based, bringing together families, schools and local mentors to support gifted students and gifted education.
 Teachers from participating Cluster Schools receive professional development in gifted education to enhance the experience of gifted students in their regular schools.